siondawson/Milestone-Project-1-Sion-Dawson/README.md

 3. Background video on index.html does not play on real mobile devices.
 Only first frame is displayed.
 4. Contact form taller than background image and therefore scrolls.
 Gives an appearance of a sticky footer.
 Not effecting functionality or UX but could be improved.
 5. Favicon not displaying on deployed site.

+# Deployment

+This project was created using the code institute template.

+To save future work on this project:

+1. Open the command line terminal.
+2. Type: git add .
+    * This command add files to the staging area before committing.
+3. Type: git commit -m "your message explaining what updates were made"
+    * This command commits changes to the local repository
+4. Type: git push
+    * This command pushes all changes to the GitHub repository.

+# Credits

+## Content
+The content of this software was created by Sion Dawson.

+## Media
+The photos and video in this project were created by Sion Dawson.
+The only exception is the home page 'heart-img.jpg.' which was downloaded for free, for use anywhere from [pixabay.com](https://pixabay.com/photos/heart-wedding-marriage-hands-529607/).

+## Acknowledgements
+Thankyou to my tutor Daisy McGirr for her help and guidance in this project.
+Thanks also to my wife Samantha (code institute alumni) for helping me overcome problems and discussing ideas.